Erythroderma (Generalized Exfoliative Dermatitis)

 The mean duration of illness typically is 5 years, with a median of 10 months.

 Mortality varies according to the disease's cause.
-In a study of 91 of 102 patients with exfoliative dermatitis by Sigurdsson et al, [41] a mortality rate of 43% was observed.
+In a study of 91 of 102 patients with exfoliative dermatitis by Sigurdsson et al, [43] a mortality of 43% was observed.
 Only 18% of the deaths were directly related to exfoliative dermatitis.
 In 74% of the deaths, causes unrelated to exfoliative dermatitis were implicated.

 Previous